Record heat in Alaska melts glaciers, hints at bigger problems that may be to come

 He calls the glacier he’s come to know as his “office” the “canary in the coal mine” for a warming planet.

-Alaska’s warmer summer temperatures this year aren’t yet linked to climate change, though the signs are all there, says Brettschneider.
+Alaska’s warmer summer temperatures this year aren’t yet linked to climate change, though the signs are all there, Brettschneider says.

 The unusual high-pressure system that’s baked the state has been helped by unusually warm ocean temperatures around Alaska, thanks in part to declining sea ice.
-Those two factors, added to the well-established long-term warmer weather, have helped make this summer record setting.
+Those two factors, added to the well-established long-term warmer weather, have helped make this a record-setting summer.

 In addition to the loss of tourism, the consequences of a warmer 49th state are serious.
 Rising seas have already required the relocation of some remote villages.
 And broadly, much of Alaska’s infrastructure is designed for the cold.
 A shift of even a few degrees could threaten the stability of everything from pipelines to roads.
 The costs could add up to well into the billions.

-Alaska’s plight was highlighted Wednesday by a pair of studies that call climate-change skepticism into question, suggesting that the recent warming of the earth is not part of a cycle.
+Alaska’s plight was highlighted Wednesday by a pair of studies that call skepticism about climate change into question, suggesting that the recent warming of the earth is not part of a cycle.

 As a visit to Spencer Glacier highlights, Brettschneider points out however fast the change comes, Alaska will feel it first.